trezor/connect/README.md

 # TREZOR Connect API

+## ⚠️  Deprecated ⚠️

+This documentation is legacy and no longer maintained.
+[Current documentation exists on the `develop` branch](https://github.com/trezor/connect#readme).

 TREZOR Connect is a platform for easy integration of TREZOR into 3rd party services.
 It provides websites with functionality to authenticate users, access public keys and sign transactions.
 User interface is presented in a secure popup